arifseyda/ErasmusWebSites/README.md

 # Web Application Features

-This project develop with C#.
+This project developed with C#.
 I use the MVC design pattern in this project.
 I use the SQL Server for databse process as well.
 The other feature of this project is that, I develop the language cahnge options such as English and Turkish.